Free tool

 Articles on Hz basics, 1 kHz vs 8 kHz marketing, Bluetooth batching, and honest browser tests—written for typists who use this polling primer.

-Keyboard Polling Rate Test Online: What a Browser Can and Cannot MeasureRun a free polling-rate sampler in the browser to see event spacing—not factory Hz on the box.
-Learn what the histogram means for typists and when to trust USB tools instead.
+Keyboard Polling Rate Test Online: What a Browser Can and Cannot MeasureRun the free polling-rate sampler in-browser to read event spacing—not factory Hz on the box.
+Learn histogram meaning, typist workflows, and when USB tools beat JavaScript limits.

 What Is Polling Rate on a Keyboard?
-A Typist-Friendly ExplanationPolling rate is how often the PC asks the keyboard for updates—not how fast you type.
-Learn Hz in plain language, why 1000 Hz is common, and what changes for essays versus games.
+A Typist-Friendly ExplanationPolling rate is how often your PC samples the keyboard—not how fast you type.
+Learn Hz in plain language, why 1000 Hz is common, and when spacing matters for prose versus games.